Giancarlo Stanton Player Props: Yankees vs. Marlins

 Giancarlo Stanton At The Plate

-- Stanton has had an RBI in 25 games this season (38.5%), including 12 multi-RBI outings (18.5%).
-He has also driven home three or more of his team's runs in five contests.
+- Stanton has had an RBI in 25 games this season (37.9%), including 12 multi-RBI outings (18.2%).
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 26 of 65 games this season, and more than once 4 times.
+- He has scored in 27 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.